section-engineering-education/engineering-education/content/articles/script-tags-async-defer/index.md

 In the above example, `short-script.js` may be downloaded first probably because of its size, but because of the `defer` attribute in the script tag, the browser will not execute `short-script.js` until `long-script.js` is fully downloaded and executed.

-> defer attribute has no effect when the `script` tag has no src attribute.
+> Defer attribute has no effect when the `script` tag has no src attribute.

 The image below provides a visual understanding of the defer attribute: